-Our principal business activity for the period under review was the buying and selling of residential property in the United Kingdom.
-We consider our key financial performance indicators to be turnover and gross margin.
+Our Principal business activity remains the buying and selling of residential property in the UK.
+We consider our key financial performance indicators to be Turnover and Gross Margin although, over the past two years, we have also focussed on stock levels and hence, our exposure to the risks and uncertainties mentioned above.

+2021 2020

-Turnover
+Turnover £9.7m £16.9m

-£34.9m

-£34.2m

-Gross Margin
+Gross Margin 15.6% 10.1%

-11.6%

-10.8%